 - Insect Growth Regulators (IGR’s) for Subterranean Termites

 Some of these options can be easily done in-house with some training and investment in resources, others require trained professional assistance.
 Clicking on any of the above options will allow you to access the Fact Sheet which is designed to help clarify the treatments, allowing for an informed decision making process.
-While these resources are designed to assist institutions in deciding which remedial treatments may be appropriate for their collections, the IPM-WG cannot guarantee the appropriateness or efficacy of any of these methods.
+While these resources are designed to assist institutions in deciding which remedial treatments may be appropriate for their collections, the MP-WG cannot guarantee the appropriateness or efficacy of any of these methods.

 Working with a Pest Management Professional

 Most types of treatment and almost all chemical and fumigant options require training and licensing.
 It is important to work with knowledgeable and experienced Pest Management Professionals (PMPs) to ensure that all legal and health and safety regulations are followed.
 The Prevention – Pest Management Professionals page contains useful information on establishing a constructive working relationship with a local PMP.